 4. Make Use of Nature on Your Homestead

 Living on a homestead means you are close to nature.
 You can use this bounty in a variety of ways.
 If you clear trees from your land for crops or pasture, you can use the wood as firewood.
 You can also use this wood to create fences or as decoration.
 You can use solar energy from the sun to cook and to power your homestead.
 Windmills can also be erected as a power source for your home or to pump water for livestock or to aerate ponds.
 Food waste can be composted and used on crops to put nutrients back into the soil.

 If you have moved to a homestead, you are probably willing to put in the work to live a simple, environmentally friendly, sustainable lifestyle.
 Keeping your equipment in good working condition and upcycling “trash” around your home will help you save money & reduce the impact you have on the planet.

 How have you upcycled homestead equipment around your farm?

-Download this Basic Homestead Must-Haves list for free in the Member Resource Library!
+Download this Basic Homestead Must-Haves list for free by using the form below!

 Emily Folk is a sustainability writer currently working on building and growing in a raised bed garden.
 You can read more of her work on her blog, Conservation Folks.